 - Internet of Things (IoT): With IoT and “smart” devices becoming increasingly common, companies producing these technologies need impenetrable security measures to protect against potential attacks, like device authentication and encryption of data in transit and at rest.

 - Cloud services and cloud security: As cloud-based data storage continues to become the preferred way to store and access data, there’s a heightened demand for reinforced cloud security measures.
-This involves combining cybersecurity protocols like data encryption, multifactor authentication, access management barriers, and backups to maintain optimal security.
+This involves combining cybersecurity protocols like data encryption, multi-factor authentication, access management barriers, and backups to maintain optimal security.

-- Business continuity and disaster recovery planning: Developing a strategic continuity and disaster recovery plan is critical to ensure an organization can quickly recover from cyber attacks or other disasters.
+- Business continuity and disaster recovery planning: Developing a strategic continuity and disaster recovery plan is critical to ensure an organisation can quickly recover from cyber attacks or other disasters.
 This includes regular backups, offsite storage of critical data, and testing recovery procedures to ensure they are effective.

 Learn About Proofpoint Information Protection

 Increase data protection against accidental mistakes or attacks using Proofpoint's Information Protection.
 Learn more about information security and stay protected.